ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 ### Create a firewall and SNAT rule to access the Internet
 {:#create_internet_rules}

-  You can create rules to allow or deny traffic, this section creates a firewall and SNAT rule to allow traffic from the VCD network to reach the Internet with no additional restrictions.
+  You can create rules to allow or deny traffic, this section creates a firewall and SNAT rule to allow traffic from the VDC network to reach the Internet with no additional restrictions.

   ![](images/solution58-vmware-solutions-getting-started-hidden/internet.png)